Rudolf Macúch: Samaritan studies

-Macuch's other extensive monograph in this field, his Grammatik des samaritanischen Aramäisch (“Grammar of Samaritan Aramaic”), was an even more difficult task to achieve due to the complicated state of the sources.
+Macúch's other extensive monograph in this field, his Grammatik des samaritanischen Aramäisch (“Grammar of Samaritan Aramaic”), was an even more difficult task to achieve due to the complicated state of the sources.
 Hebrew manuscripts of the Bible were translated between the 3rd century BC and the 9th century AD into the colloquial language of Palestine, Aramaic, then enlarged and commented on.
 No grammatical study of the language of these texts had been hitherto undertaken, since there was still no reliable edition of the Aramaic translation (Targum) of the Samaritan texts before 1980.
 The material for this grammar had to be extracted from the original unedited manuscripts.
-After the critical edition of the first part of the Samaritan Targum (books Genesis and Exodus) by A. Tal appeared in 1980, Macuch was able to add this material to his own extensive collection from Samaritan Aramaic literature and complete the Grammar, another meticulous contribution to linguistic history, giving access to difficult texts important for the study of other Aramaic dialects.
+After the critical edition of the first part of the Samaritan Targum (books Genesis and Exodus) by A. Tal appeared in 1980, Macúch was able to add this material to his own extensive collection from Samaritan Aramaic literature and complete the Grammar, another meticulous contribution to linguistic history, giving access to difficult texts important for the study of other Aramaic dialects.

 Specific linguistic problems of this field were also analysed in several articles on „Der liquide Apikal und die apikale Liquide des samaritanischen Hebräisch" (“The Liquid Apical and the Apical Liquids of Samaritan Hebrew“); „Zur Grammatik des samaritanischen Hebräisch“ (“On the Grammar of Samaritan Hebrew“); „Einige Probleme der Grammatik des samaritanischen Aramäisch“ (“Several Problems of the Grammar of Samaritan Aramaic“);“A New Interpretation of the Samaritan Inscription from Tell Qasile”; “Les bases philologiques de l’ herméneutique et les bases herméneutiques de la philologie chez les Samaritains“; “Pseudo-Ethiopisms in Samaritan Hebrew and Aramaic”.
 He gives a broad introduction in “Samaritan Languages: Samaritan Hebrew, Samaritan Aramaic”, and an overview of the state of the art in „Der gegenwärtige Stand der Samaritanerforschung und ihre Aufgaben“.